JamilIsp/RADAR/README.md

 [![DOI](https://zenodo.org/badge/doi/10.5281/zenodo.18914.svg)](http://dx.doi.org/10.5281/zenodo.18914)
 ## Overview

-This repository accompanies the paper "RADAR: A Realistic Dataset for Advancing Ransomware Detection and Mitigation Strategies".
-It includes resources for researchers and practitioners interested in ransomware detection using machine learning.
-The RADAR dataset, along with scripts for preprocessing, feature extraction, and evaluation, supports the development and benchmarking of ransomware detection models in real-world scenarios.
+This repository accompanies the paper "RADAR: A Realistic Dataset for Advancing Ransomware Detection and Mitigation Strategies" and provides valuable resources for researchers and practitioners focused on ransomware detection using machine learning.
+The RADAR dataset is structured as a continuous stream of Sysmon logs, combining ransomware events with benign activities to reflect realistic scenarios.
+Captured in a lab environment using Windows 11, Sysmon, and Elasticsearch, the dataset is ideal for training and testing incremental learning algorithms on a data stream.
+It includes gradual and abrupt drift scenarios and imbalanced datasets, which better represent real-world conditions where ransomware attacks are rare compared to benign activities.
+Additionally, the repository includes scripts for preprocessing, feature extraction, and evaluation, enabling the development and benchmarking of ransomware detection models in practical and dynamic environments.

 ## Citation
 If you use this dataset, please cite this work: